asyncapi/website/pages/docs/tutorials/studio-document-validation.md

 ```

 ## Troubleshoot Studio errors
-Let's fix the errors one by one until we end up with a valid AsyncAPI document.
+Let's fix the errors one by one until you end up with a valid AsyncAPI document.

 1. You can see the error message on the screen: `Empty or invalid document.
 Please fix errors/define AsyncAPI document.`